AlchemyCMS/alchemy-solidus/README.md

 ### Alchemy

-This version runs with Alchemy v7.0 and v7.1
+This version runs with Alchemy v7.2

+- For a Alchemy 7.0/7.1 compatible version please use the `7.2-stable` branch or `7.2` gem version.
 - For a Alchemy 6.x compatible version please use the `5.0-stable` branch or `5.0` gem version.
 - For a Alchemy 5.x compatible version please use the `4.1-stable` branch or `4.1` gem version.
 - For a Alchemy 4.x compatible version please use the `3.1-stable` branch or `3.3` gem version.